Hard work pays off

 “It was awesome,” she said of the medical device company in Arden Hills, Minn.
 “There was a dog that greeted me right away, and I knew that I would fit in as soon as I walked in the door.”

 Krebsbach, a recipient of the University of Minnesota’s Presidential Scholarship, has been interning at the medical devices company for over a year, designing and prototyping prosthetics and braces for both humans and animals.
-As a biomedical engineering senior and University honors student, she works hard to balance her time between six classes and her part-time internship.
+As a biomedical engineering senior and University honors student, graduating May 2019, she works hard to balance her time between six classes and her part-time internship.

 Last year, Krebsbach even played club hockey on top of a heavy course load and work.
 But, she believes that a busy schedule leads to better performance both academically and professionally.

 “I’ve always been someone who pushes myself,” she said.

 “I think the busier you are, the more productive you are," she added, "especially at work, because unlike school, it’s something where your efforts become something that can make a difference in the company or the patient’s life.”